Example Workflow with spatialproteomics¶

 fig, ax = plt.subplots(1, 2, figsize=(10, 5))

-_ = sp_object.pp['DAPI'].pl.show(ax=ax[0])
+_ = sp_object.pp["DAPI"].pl.show(ax=ax[0])

-3. Cell Segmentation
+3. Cell Segmentation¶

 Great, this is our preprocessing done.
 Next, we can perform cell segmentation.
 Since we only have a universal nuclear marker at hand (and no universal membrane marker), we will segment the nuclei and then simply extend the segmentation masks by two pixels in every direction.
 We are going to use cellpose for this purpose, which is implemented in the tool (tl) module.
-Note that this requires you to install cellpose first, for example by running pip install cellpose in your terminal.
+Note that this requires you to install cellpose first, for example by running pip install cellpose

 [12]:

-sp_object = sp_object.tl.cellpose(channel='DAPI')
+sp_object = sp_object.tl.cellpose(channel="DAPI")

->>>> using CPU
+>>>> using GPU (CUDA)

->>>> loading model /home/meyerben/.cellpose/models/cyto3
+>>>> loading model /home/meyerben/.cellpose/models/cpsam

 [13]: